haidaraM/devops-challenge/README.md

 - Deliver the tooling to set up an application which displays a web page with text and an image in AWS.
 (AWS free-tier is fine)
 - Provide and document a mechanism for scaling the service and delivering the content to a larger audience.
-- Source code should be provided via a publicly accessible Github repository.
+- Source code should be provided via a publicly accessible GitHub repository.
 - Provide basic documentation to run the application along with any other documentation you think is appropriate.

 ## Implementation